googleapis/langchain-google-bigtable-python/README.rst

 * **Full VectorStore Implementation:** Supports all methods from the LangChain ``VectorStore`` abstract class.
 * **Async/Sync Support:** All methods are available in both asynchronous and synchronous versions.
-* **Metadata Filtering:** Supports filtering on metadata fields, including logical AND/OR combinations.
+* **Metadata Filtering:** Supports filtering on metadata fields, including logical AND/OR combinations and filtering on document IDs with a specific prefix.
 * **Multiple Distance Strategies:** Supports both Cosine and Euclidean distance for similarity search.
 * **Customizable Storage:** Full control over how content, embeddings, and metadata are stored in Bigtable columns.